yireo-training/Yireo_ReactExample/README.md

     gulp watch

+## Expected behaviour
+The example component simply adds a *Hello World* statement to the Magento `content` container.

 ## Current issues
 Gulp is used instead of Webpack, because you don't need most of the cool stuff that Webpack offers: The webserver is not going be to Node-based, but is the Magento webserver instead.
 Because of this, hot module reloading can not be used.